Athozs/hass-additional-ca/README.md

 ## 8. TROUBLESHOOTING

-Some tips to clean your system CA in case of failure.
+Some tips to clean your CA trust store inside Home Assistant in case of failure.

 ### 8.1.
+General troubleshooting

+* Enable INFO logs level in Home Assistant (see Tips below)
+* Check error logs in Home Assistant Settings > System > Logs

+### 8.2.
+Reset CA trust store of Home Assistant

+#### 8.2.1.
 Docker

-If running Home Assistant with Docker:
+To reset CA trust store, if running Home Assistant with Docker:

 Either